mohammadparvez921/mohammadparvez921/README.md

-- 👋 Hi, I’m @mohammadparvez921
+- 👋 Hi, I’m Mohammad Parvez
-- 👀 I’m passionate about software development
+- 👀 I’m passionate about Software Development
-- 🌱 Currently working as a MERN stack developer
+- 🌱 Currently working as a Software Engineer
 - 💼 Open to collaborating on freelance projects
 - 📫 Reach me at parrymd786@gmail.com